-Only the fanciest people eat honey out of a beer jar, and only the classiest amongst them turn that bear into a vase of fake flowers.
-So one of you make that, give it to someone and post a picture of their reaction face in the comments.
+Only the fanciest people eat honey out of a beer jar, and only the classiest turn that bear into a vase of fake flowers.
+So one of you make that, give it to someone, and post a picture of their reaction face in the comments.

 10. Mulling Spices